Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Cloud Giant.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/mountain
 - monster/size/huge
 - monster/type/giant
-statblock: inline
+aliases: ["Cloud Giant"]
 ---
 # Cloud Giant
 *Source: Monster Manual p.
-154, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Journeys through the Radiant Citadel*
+154. Available in the SRD.*

 Cloud giants live extravagant lives high above the world, showing little concern for the plights of other races except as amusement.
 They are muscular with light skin and have hair of silver or blue.